 My former neighbor, Barbara, back in the days when I lived in a so-called artist’s building (where no one, technically, was supposed to live), kept several enormous plastic bags of trash in her loft.
-The bags where on your left as you entered, stacked in a corner.
+The bags were on your left as you entered, stacked in a corner.
 For the longest time I didn’t know what was in them, but then one day Barbara stopped me in the hall and asked if I knew anyone who had a fireplace where she could burn some trash.

 “Why don’t you just throw it out?”

-“Because last year I fined for illegally dumping trash on Cambridge Street.
+“Because last year I was fined for illegally dumping trash on Cambridge Street.
 The police tracked me down by going through the bags and finding a bunch of mail with my name and address.”

 “But I’ve seen you dumping trash,” I said.
 “We’ve even done it together a few times.”